2xic-archive/Reverse-engineering-tool/README.md

 Currently I am running gdb and unicorn side by side on some static binaries, trying to get unicorn to run through the entire program flawlessly.
 Seems like special instructions like cpuid and xgetbv ~~and instructions that affect the eflags~~ give different results from gdb ...
 Also as far as I know, implementing system specific system calls also has to be done.
 The debugger I wrote for unicorn does help (a lot) with root cause analysis, so I hope to see some meaningful progress soon.

 #  Do I think I can make a better tool than IDA?
 It's not about that.
 I started this project to hopefully see some changes in reverse engineering landscape.
-Things have been still there for a while and completion is needed to bring on changes with impact.
+Things have been still there for a while and competition is needed to bring on changes with impact.

 #	Work in progress / ideas
 -	unicorn support